adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 | <span style="font-variant:small-caps;">Far</span> away from sunny rills,
 | Far away from golden broom,
 | Far away from any town
-| Whitber merchants travel down—
+| Whither merchants travel down—
 | In a hollow of the hills
 | In impenetrable gloom
 | Sit the old forgotten kings
 | Unto whom no poet sings,
 | Unto whom none makes bequest,
-| Unto whom no kingdoms rest,-
+| Unto whom no kingdoms rest,——
 | Only wayward shreds of dreams,
 | And the sound of ancient streams,
 | And the shock of ancient strife
 | On the further shore of life.

+---

 | When our days are done, shall we
 | Enter their pale company?